1024jp/multiComment-CotEditor/README.md

 ### Supported Languages
-built-in syntax highlighting languages on CotEditor 1.5（Perl, Ruby, PHP etc...） also HTML5, SVG, SQL, AppleScript, Go, Scheme, gnuplot, ImageJ Macro, R and ReVIEW (syntax name must be identical)
+built-in syntax highlighting languages on CotEditor 1.5.3（Perl, Ruby, PHP etc...） also Swift, HTML5, SVG, SQL, AppleScript, Go, Scheme, gnuplot, ImageJ Macro, R and ReVIEW (syntax name must be identical)

 You can also add your favorite languages.